 While you certainly can use a fork or spoon, traditional serving uses bread or pita as a serving utensil.

-Shakshuka Sauce Ingredients
+Shakshuka Recipe Ingredients

 - Red onion and roasted red pepper: These veggies provide a sweet and slightly sharp, smoky flavor to the dish.
 You’ll find roasted red peppers near jarred pickles, artichoke hearts, and capers.